givtnl/EazyCollectSDK-Dotnet/EazySDK/Docs/README.md

 #### currentEnvironment[Environment]

 Defines the current working environment of EazySDK.
-As many of our clients own a sandbox test account, the ability to switch between the live and sandbox environment at ease is crucial.
+As many of our clients own a playpen test account, the ability to switch between the live and playpen environments at ease is crucial.

 ##### Acceptable arguments

-*sandbox*
+*playpen*

-The sandbox test environment.
+The playpen test environment.
 All data submitted to this environment will not be processed by BACS, and no collections will be taken from customers.

 *ecm3*

 The live working environment.
 All data submitted to this environment will be processed by BACS, sending test information to the live environment may result in a client being charged.

-#### sandboxClientDetails
+#### playpenClientDetails

-The API authorisation details for the sandbox test environment.
+The API authorisation details for the playpen test environment.

 ##### Acceptable arguments

 *ClientCode*

-The sandbox environment client code used when making API calls to Eazy Customer Manager.
+The playpen environment client code used when making API calls to Eazy Customer Manager.

 *ApiKey*

-The sandbox environment API key used when making API calls to Eazy Customer Manager.
+The playpen environment API key used when making API calls to Eazy Customer Manager.

 #### ecm3ClientDetails